 Australia & Singapore 2018

 We had already considered the large bi-annual exercise Pitch Black in northern Australia a couple of times but never executed the tour as we deemed it a bit too risky to venture to the other side of the world without any support of the Royal Australian Air Force.
-Also, this time the RAAF had no interest in supporting our request for access to Darwin, but we decided to go anyway as the line-up for the exercise was very interesting and we had a small group of enthusiasts willing to take the risk.
+Also, this time it was not possible for the RAAF to support a base visit to RAAF Darwin, but we decided to go anyway as the line-up for the exercise was very interesting and we had a small group of enthusiasts willing to take the risk.
 We planned almost a week in Darwin, followed by a week in eastern Australia and conclude with a couple of days in Singapore for the 50th Anniversary of its Air Force.
 The latter was a new destination for 4Aviation, the 56th country in our 10 year of existence.

 On Sunday 29 July the group of six gathered at Schiphol airport for the long flight to Down Under.
 In the first leg a KLM Boeing 777 brought us to Kuala Lumpur (Malaysia) where we arrived on Monday 30 July.
 After a short stop a Malaysian Boeing 737 brought us to the destination of that day, Singapore.
 Here we spent the night and enjoyed our first, of many, sociable meals of the trip.